ircv3/ircv3-specifications/extensions/chathistory.md

 A `timestamp` parameter MUST have the format `timestamp=YYYY-MM-DDThh:mm:ss.sssZ`, as in the [server-time][server-time] extension.
 A `msgid` parameter MUST have the format `msgid=foobar`, as in the [message-ids][message-ids] extension.

-The server MUST reply to this command using a [`batch`][batch].
+The server MUST reply to a successful `CHATHISTORY` command using a [`batch`][batch].
 The type of the batch SHOULD be `chathistory`, and it SHOULD take a single additional parameter, the canonical name of the target being queried.
-If no content exists to return, an empty batch SHOULD be returned, in order to avoid the client waiting for a reply.
+If no content exists to return, the server SHOULD return an empty batch in order to avoid the client waiting for a reply.

+If the client has not negotiated the `draft/event-playback` capability, the server MUST NOT send any lines other than `PRIVMSG` and `NOTICE` in the reply batch.
+If the client has negotiated `draft/event-playback`, the server SHOULD send additional lines relevant to the chat history, including but not limited to `TAGMSG`, `JOIN`, `PART`, `QUIT`, `MODE`, `TOPIC`, and `NICK`.

 #### Subcommands